UPDATE: H-1B CAP SEASON FOR FY 2016-17 IS OVER! CHECK OUT “THE COMPLETE GUIDE ON H-1B VISA 2017-18 NEWS, QUOTA, LOTTERY PREDICTIONS“

 Ready for your free consultation for H-1B Visa 2017 season?

-Fill out our free consultation form to go over the details of your case and any documentation we may need.
-We may discuss approaches to take in regards to your industry as well as filing components you should have in place.
+Fill out VisaNation Law Group’s free consultation form to go over the details of your case and any documentation we may need.